 I’m sure your doctor will tell you, your need for glasses is based on the shape of your eye, the size of your pupil, and the ability to shift focus, which declines as we age.
 And while there is little evidence to support the theory that eye exercises will improve your vision, doing them may alleviate some strain.
 So, there is something you can do to help your eyes.
 Read on…

 Not too long ago you could read success stories and visit websites with claims of people who followed an expensive exercise program and improved their vision.
 So much so that they were able to stop wearing glasses.
-But thankfully, people got wise to unsubstantiated claims and saw the red flags.
+But thankfully, people got wise to unsubstantiated claims and saw the red flag.
 I found one site that states “claims have not been proven clinically or evaluated by the FDA”.
-You can’t even find these types of products on search engines and for good reason.
+You can’t even find these types of products on search engines anymore, and for good reason.

 From a young age, we spend our days staring at a monitor, TV or electronic game.
 That’s a lot of strain on your eyes.
 So, the good news – there are things you can do, but as always, especially if you are feeling pressure or pain in the eye, see your doctor.